qldhighway/avabur-improved/README.md

  - House
      - Permanent construction timer without having to build an alarm clock [[Screenshot](https://github.com/Alorel/avabur-improved/blob/master/screenshots/permanent-house-timer.png)]!
 This feature is enabled by default and can be toggled off.
+After starting a new building task click "refresh" on the timer.

 ## Planned features: